hypernova2002/cloud-config/README.md

 ### Preloading

 CloudConfig can preload all the keys configured for preload enabled providers.
-A cache client must be configured, otherwise preloading won't do anything.
+A cache client must also be configured, otherwise preloading won't do anything.

 ```ruby